 In May 2014, the FASB issued guidance on revenue from contracts with customers.
 The underlying principle is that an entity will recognize revenue to depict the transfer of goods or services to customers at an amount that the entity expects to be entitled to in exchange for those goods or services.
 The guidance provides a five-step analysis of transactions to determine when and how revenue is recognized.
 Other major provisions include capitalization of certain contract costs, consideration of time value of money in the transaction price, and allowing estimates of variable consideration to be recognized before contingencies are resolved, in certain circumstances.
 The guidance also requires enhanced disclosures regarding the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 This guidance permits the use of either the retrospective or cumulative effect transition method and is effective for the Company beginning in 2019; early adoption is permitted beginning in 2018.
 We have not yet selected a transition method and are currently evaluating the impact of the guidance on the Company's financial condition, results of operations and related disclosures.
-The Stab has also issued the following additional guidance clarifying certain issues on revenue from contracts with Customers; Revenue from Contracts with Customers; Identifying Performance Obligations and Licensing.
+The FASB has also issued the following additional guidance clarifying certain issues on revenue from contracts with customers; Revenue from Contracts with Customers: Narrow-Scope Improvements and Practical Expedients and Revenue from Contracts with Customers: Identifying Performance Obligations and Licensing.
 The Company is currently evaluating this guidance to determine the impact it will have on its consolidated financial statements.